mondeja/bittrex_v2/README.md

 #### Support

-If you are having issues, please let us know.
+If you are having issues, please let me know (mondejar1994@gmail.com).

 #### License

-Copyright (c) 2017 Álvaro Mondéjar Rubio.
+Copyright (c) 2017 Álvaro Mondéjar Rubio <mondejar1994@gmail.com>.
 All rights reserved.

 Redistribution and use in source and binary forms are permitted